 Christin Salley

-She is also personally passionate about pathways of engineering (investigating pursuits of engineering at different educational levels) and desires to train, mentor, and teach the next generation of engineers while conducting research that benefits various communities.
-In her free time, she enjoys spending time with family and friends, traveling, and trying new restaurants.
+She was also personally passionate about pathways of engineering (investigating pursuits of engineering at different educational levels) and desired to train, mentor, and teach the next generation of engineers while conducting research that benefited various communities.
+In her free time, she enjoyed spending time with family and friends, traveling, and trying new restaurants.

-During the Schmidt AI in Science Postdoctoral Fellowship, she will focus on developing equitable infrastructure systems and services within urban environments to continue studying enhancing community resilience.
-Specifically, her work will center on understanding societal systems and addressing ethical considerations, particularly concerning vulnerable populations, through investigations on disaster and crisis management using AI.
-Employing a transdisciplinary and sociotechnical approach, she will integrate data science methods for information processing and associated analyses.
-Her overarching goal is to make a positive impact on society through her research, fostering innovation and advancing responsible research practices.
-She will be working under the mentorship of Dr. Sabine Loos (Science Mentor) and Dr. Lu Wang (AI Mentor).
+During the Schmidt AI in Science Postdoctoral Fellowship, she focused on developing equitable infrastructure systems and services within urban environments to continue studying how to enhance community resilience.
+Specifically, her work centered on understanding societal systems and addressing ethical considerations—particularly concerning vulnerable populations—through investigations of disaster and crisis management using AI.
+Employing a transdisciplinary and sociotechnical approach, she integrated data science methods for information processing and associated analyses.
+Her overarching goal was to make a positive impact on society through her research, fostering innovation and advancing responsible research practices.
+She worked under the mentorship of Dr. Sabine Loos (Science Mentor) and Dr. Lu Wang (AI Mentor).

 • AI Mentor: Lu Wang, Computer Science and Engineering, College of Engineering